urbanopt/urbanopt.github.io/developer_resources/developer_resources.md

 1. Copy example_project/resources folder to example_files/resources
     1. Delete the contents of resources/residential-measures/weather/ so it is just an empty dir
-1. Copy mappers folder over. **Note:** take the residential folder that is within the mappers folder and put it next to the mappers folder in the CLI repo
+1. Copy the contents of the mappers folder to the CLI
-1. Copy base_workflow.osw again and place it next to the mappers folder.
-Rename it as base_workflow_res.osw and place it NEXT TO the mappers folder (not inside).
+    1. Pasting in the contents of the folder will help ensure you don't overwrite the Class Project items
-1. Open mappers/base_workflow.osw file in cli repo (you have previously copied it over in step 2) Remove the "BuildResidentialModel" measure section completely from this file and save.
+    1. mappers/residential/tests/ can be deleted as it is generated from the tests
 1. copy the measures folder to example_files/measures
 1. copy xml_building to example_files/xml_building
 1. copy osm_building to example_files/osm_building